Rajeshaligeti/AI_Sentiment_Analyser_using_Flask/README.md

-# AI_Sentiment_Analyser_using_Flask
+# AI Sentiment Analyzer using Flask & Google Gemini

-AI Sentiment Analyzer is a web-based application built using **Flask** that analyzes the sentiment of a given text input or batch file.
-It uses AI-powered sentiment analysis to determine whether the sentiment of the input is positive, negative, or neutral.
-Additionally, it generates a word cloud based on the input text.
+AI Sentiment Analyzer is a web-based application built using **Flask** that analyzes the sentiment of text input or batch files.
+It uses Google's **Gemini AI** for advanced sentiment analysis to determine whether the sentiment is positive, negative, neutral, or mixed.
+The application also generates word clouds and includes a conversational chatbot feature.

 ### Application Interface
-Here’s a screenshot of the application's interface:
+Here's a screenshot of the application's interface:

 ![Application UI](media/ui_screenshot.png)